TheTibbie/HomeLab/03-networking/OPNsense/01-preparation/06-staging-notes-and-cutover.md

 # Staging Notes and Cutover Plan

+> **Historical note:** This document reflects the original pre-cutover staging plan.
+The final implementation and any changes made during the actual cutover are documented in `../02-cutover-and-implementation/`.
+>
 ## Staging notes

 **Temporary WAN during staging** — OPNsense was briefly given a default route via the existing ISP router to pull updates, then disabled again.
 WAN has otherwise remained down throughout staging to avoid impacting the live LAN.